The lodash _.sample method for simpler sampling

 1 - What to know

-2 - Basic example of _.sample
+1.1 - Basic array example of _.sample

 So Sample is pretty straight forward, just give it an array, and it will return a random element from that array, a common task that comes up a lot when developing.